StevenXL/learn-rails/NOTES.md

 ### The View ###

 A view file combines Ruby code (the default is embedded Ruby) with HTML markup.
 It is good practice to limit **Ruby code** in view files to only displaying data.
 Anything else belongs in the controller.
+Because one controller typically has several views, Rails typically uses an entirely new folder for each controller.

+## The Name Game ##

+Much of the art of programming lies in choosing suitable names for our creation.
+It is important because it makes the logic easier to follow.
+From this flows a host of benefits: the code is easier to mantain, easier to pass down to others, logical errors are easier to catch, and refraction is also easier as a result.

+## Naming Conventions ##

+Rails is picky about class name and file names.
+This is because of the "convention over configuration" principle.
+By *forcing* developers to use certain naming patterns, Rails is able to avoid complex configuration.
+In Rails, it is important to observe the following conventions:

+1. `class Visitor` - The name is capitalized and singular
+2. `VisitorsController < ApplicationController` - models are in capitalized Camel Case
+3. `the_file_name` - files are lowercase, snake case

+The controller file name follows the controller class name, but in snake_case: `app/controllers/visitors_controller.rb`

+The model file name follows the model class name, but lower case: `app/models/visitor.rb`

+The view folder matches the model class name, but plural and lowercase: `app/views/visitors`

+## Creating a New Application ##

+Because they are detailed, the errors we encounter when building a Rails application can help us build it.
+We start with modifying the router, and then attempting to request the new route.
+The errors that pop up will ensure that we have the minimum code necessary to make our application work.